I am sharing with you the best way to paint furniture for a farmhouse, French Country rustic look!

 If you caught my guest bedroom makeover update a few days ago (you can read that post HERE), then you’ve already had a peek at the makeover that I gave to my fake cherry finish furniture with paint.

 Below, you’ll find my step-by-step video and the products and colors that I used, but first let’s take a look at the beginning.
-This is what the room and my furniture looked like before I started.
+This is what the room and my dated furniture looked like before I started.
 When we moved into this house, three years ago, I brought the bedroom furniture that I already owned with me and placed it in our guestroom.
 The room stayed this way until I finally got around to giving it its makeover.

 I created a mood board for the room, to help me get started (you can see the mood board HERE), but I started second guessing myself when it was time to actually get started.
 I even went live on Facebook asking for your opinions about how I should paint my furniture.
 Y’all were awesome and gave me SO many wonderful suggestions for what to do!
 Take a look at the video HERE.
-Some of you even sent me pictures of ideas that you had, which was really helpful and actually sparked the idea for what I wound up doing to my furniture.
+Some of you even sent me pictures of great ideas that you had, which was really helpful and actually sparked the idea for what I wound up doing to my furniture.

 The nightstands that were originally in the guest bedroom are not the ones that actually go with this furniture, so I swapped them out and brought ones that matched back in.
 I originally planned to keep the bed, but in the end I decided that it was just too bulky and took up too much space in the room, even though you really can’t tell that in the before photo.
 Plus – I didn’t want every single piece of furniture to be painted.